 - Place the rice or rice-quinoa mixture with the sautéed onion/barberry mixture in several alternating layers in a serving dish.
 Place the prepared chicken over the rice.

 Garnish the Zereshk Polo Ba Morgh with almonds, pistachios, some barberries and saffron rice.
 When serving, discard chicken skin and carve.

-If you prefer to make the rice crust such as in my recipe on Saffron Yogurt Rice with Spinach and Prunes, you may check out the recipe and follow the instructions there and use 2 tablespoons of yogurt in place of the marinade that was used to make the crust in that recipe.
-The notes section at the above recipe link also has more tips for making perfect Persian rice.
+- If you prefer to make the rice crust such as in my recipe on Saffron Yogurt Rice with Spinach and Prunes, check the recipe and follow the instructions and use 2 tablespoons of yogurt in place of the marinade used in that recipe.
+The notes section at the above recipe link has more tips for making perfect Persian rice.

 Calories 241, Total Fat 6 g (Saturated Fat 1 g, Polyunsaturated Fat 1 g, Monounsaturated Fat 4 g), Cholesterol 40 mg, Sodium* 424 mg, Potassium 240 mg, Phosphorus 170 mg, Total Carbohydrate 31 g, Dietary Fiber 2 g, Sugars 2 g, Protein 14 g